neeraj-wisetr/slate/source/includes/contacts/_contacts.md

 ## Unassign Tags

-This endpoint unassign the tags from the contact.
+Unassign tags from the contact.

 ```php
 <?php